 To ensure consistency, we relied exclusively on NFL Draft Combine numbers and analyzed the top 50 fantasy football finishers since 2003.
 All of our data is based on PPR scoring system.
 Our approach included:

-Our averages chart for top 1, 5, 10, 11-30, and 31-50 finishers shows no definitive trend other than a recent increase in weight among the top 5 and 10 performers.
+- Averages Chart: We averaged stats for the top 1, 5, 10, 11-30, and 31-50 finishers since 2003.
+This averages chart shows no definitive trend other than a recent increase in weight among the top 5 and 10 performers.

 Segmented Chart Insights: Pounds Matter